zoracrimson/looping-break-gets-online-web-prework/README.md

 Now that we've proposed a use case for the utilizing the `break` keyword, we're going to take a step back and discuss how to get and use a user's input.

+## When *not* to use `break`

+The use of the `break` keyword is generally avoided.
+In upcoming lessons, we'll learn how to write more elegant, self-explanatory loops that *don't* require `break`-ing.
+It is important to understand how `break` works, however, and it is useful in command line applications.

 # Gets

 The `gets` method accepts a single line of data from the standard input - the keyboard in this case.
 Then, your program can assign that value to a variable.